Freytes/CS232/assignment_5/Readme.md

    - Grand total is automatically populated based on the prices of the items multiplied by the quantity in the table.
    - Budget
      - Cannot be null or zero.

+  **UserLogin.java**

+  - Displays user login information
+  - Allows user to add the following information:
+    - Username
+    - Password
+  - User validation is performed to ensure:
+    - Username exists.
+    - User name does not contain numbers.
+    - Password is correct.
+  - User information is retrieved via a table in a database called USERS.

   **AddItemsController.java**
    - Allows the user to add a new item based on the following:
       - Priority